johnwcowan/r7rs-work/FuturesCowan.md

 ## Blocking I/O

+When a future invokes a blocking I/O operation, the implementation must ensure that only that specific future is blocked and that all other futures continue to run.

-When a thread, including the main program, invokes a blocking I/O operation, the implementation must ensure that only the calling thread is blocked and that all other threads continue to run.
+When the main program invokes a blocking I/O operation and at least one future is executing, the implementation must ensure that only the main program is blocked and that all futures continue to run.

+An implementation may depart from this requirement but must document its exact limitations.

+## Restrictions compared to SRFI 18.

+Futures do not have names.

+There is no analogue of `thread-terminate!` or of the non-standard procedures `thread-suspend!` and `thread-resume!`, because they are not only deadlock-prone but may result in objects being exposed in an inconsistent state, allowing arbitrary behavior.

+The "specific" field is not available; it is preempted in implementations of this SRFI on top of SRFI 18.

+Time objects are not exposed, though all of their functionality that is relevant to this SRFI is provided by other means

 ## Procedures